Download our Ultimate Assessment Day & Interview Guide here.(It's packed with tips, tricks and insider-secrets to help you succeed.)

 This is an assessment centre classic.
 This exercise gives your assessors the inside track on what’s referred to as your ‘situational judgement’.
 (How you would approach a typical workday scenario.)

 This is often one of the most revealing exercises of an assessment centre, so it’s no wonder it’s so closely scrutinised.
 This exercise tends to reveal one the most important elements of a candidate – their character.
 This is a must read if you want to make a good impression!

-It’s vital that you A) look the part and B) have practical tools to succeed.
-I’ll highlight the must-buys to ensure you have all the bases covered.
+It’s vital that you A) look the part and B) have practical tools to succeed. we’ll highlight the must-buys to ensure you have all the bases covered.

 Here’s a few links to some of our broader assessment centre guides and also employer-specific guides: